xsa-dev/B60D/lib/mysql-connector-java-5.1.42/docs/README.txt

    nor it is one of the built-in plugins.
 It is an error to set as default a plugin which was disabled with "disabledAuthenticationPlugins" property.
-It is an error to set this value to null or the empty string (i.e. there must be at least a valid default authentication plugin specified for the connection, meeting all constraints listed above).
+It is an error to set this value to null or the empty login (i.e. there must be at least a valid default authentication plugin specified for the connection, meeting all constraints listed above).